How to Spend 3 Days in Madrid: The Best Things To Do

 Calle de Fuencarral

 This is one of the main streets in the neighborhood and exemplifies the hipster vibe.
-There is a lot of shopping to be done here to, from vintage shops to high street brands.
+There is a lot of shopping to be done here too, from vintage shops to high street brands.
 This is a great street to go for a stroll.

 Casa Julio